That Certain Age: Plot

-Alice Fullerton is the 15-year-old daughter of newspaper publisher Bill.
-She becomes involved with a group of boy scouts, who is led by Ken Warren.
+Alice Fullerton (Durbin) is the 15-year-old daughter of newspaper publisher Bill.
+She becomes involved with a group of boy scouts, who is led by Ken Warren (Cooper).
 Ken wants to put on a show to raise money in order to go to scout camp.
 Alice helps him out with giving him permission to use the family home to rehearse.
 She is very helpful to them and is eventually given permission to be a part of the act.
 Meanwhile, Bill offers the house to reporter Vince Bullit, who intends on finishing an article in peace and quiet.
 Alice fears for her new friends being kicked out of the house and decides to try to scare Vincent away.

 She tries to scare Vincent by pretending the house is haunted by evil ghosts.
 However, Vincent sees through the hoax and confronts Alice.
 She tells him the whole truth.
 Vincent sympathizes with them and decides to leave the house, but Bill doesn't want him to.
 Alice changes her mind when she discovers Vincent is ill.
 She takes care of him and develops a crush.
 Ken, who has a crush on Alice, becomes jealous and tries to infuriate her by replacing her with singer Mary Lee.

 When an upcoming party is announced, Alice is determined to buy Vincent an expensive gift.
 She sells some of her stuff and buys a cigarette lighter.
 At the night of the party, she secretly borrows a dress from her mother to look older.
 She demands her to take her dress off.
 Enraged, Alice refuses to talk to anyone.
 Ken tells Vincent and Alice's parents that she is in love with Vincent.
 Alice's mother tries to discourage Alice, but she is determined to marry him.

 At the night of the party, Alice's mother tells a lie to discourage her daughter.
 She tells Alice Vincent is married to a reporter called Grace Bristow.
 Alice finally gives up her crush and is allowed to take over the part in the show when Mary Lee becomes ill.